Amazon System Design Interview Questions

 - Brush up on core concepts: Review the core concepts, such as abstraction, caching, load balancing, proxies, concurrency, database, network, and more.
 Learn how to apply them and acquire skills that will make you a better software engineer, leader, and ultimately a designer.
 Hands-on exercises, real-world scenarios, and practical team-based decision-making tools will get everyone on board and give you the experience you need to become a confident software architect.

 - Practice mock interviews: An excellent way to improve your skills for an Amazon system design interview is with mock interview sessions.
 The experience gets you used to how it will feel when you meet with the hiring manager.

 Recommended Reading: How to Crack a System Design Interview

 To ace the Amazon system design interview, you must keep four key things in mind:

 - Don’t jump into solving the problem.
-The aim of a system design interview is to give you an opportunity to demonstrate your knowledge.
+The aim of Amazon system design interview questions is to give you an opportunity to demonstrate your knowledge.
 For instance, imagine that you’re being asked to design an online bookstore.
 The first step is to ask clarification questions, such as:

 - What kind of books?
 Is it going to be e-books or just regular books?

 - How many users are we looking at?

 - What will be the transactions per second?

 You must ask questions related to scaling, performance, API, etc.